robdevops/dalibot/README.md

 ```
 telegramAllowedUserIDs = 123456789 987654321
 ```
-* To prevent unauthorized use, it's recommended to message `/setjoingroups` to BotFather and set it to `Disabled` after you have added your bot to any desired groups.
+* To prevent unauthorized use, it is recommended to message `/setjoingroups` to BotFather and set it to `Disabled` after you have added your bot to any desired groups.
 * Only allow connections from Telegram's subnets as per the [example Nginx config](doc/standalone.md).
 * Set `telegramOutgoingToken` to a strong value to prevent another bot being used to access your URL.